 by Gerald Epling

 Rutger Wever of the Max Planck Institute found a good way to simulate the loss of the Earth’s electromagnetic field.
 Wever had two underground rooms constructed for his studies.
 Both rooms were completely isolated from normal daily changes in light, sound, and temperature.
-One of the rooms had an additional feature – it was shielded against natural magnetic and electrical fields.
+One of the rooms had an additional feature – it was shielded against natural magnetic and electrical fields of the Earth.
 These two rooms allowed Wever to study what might occur when the light is always on, the temperature doesn’t change, and the evening breeze never comes.
 Eventually, Wever would also manipulate the electromagnetic field as a variable.

 For people who volunteered and were assigned to the world without clues to the time of day, there were changes in how they slept and spent their waking hours.
 Without the cues of sunrise and sunset, the wind, and normal daily variations in temperature, the 24 hour rhythm grew a bit longer or stayed about the same.
 For those who did not have the time-of-day cues or the influence of the natural magnetic and electrical fields, there was a real desynchronizaton of chemistry and perception of what was a day.
 Their daily sleep/wake cycle grew longer, about twice as long as a 24 hour day.
 For both groups, lunch was taken around mid-day and sleep times were adjusted freely.

 Next, the electrical and magnetic fields were manipulated.
 No effect was noted with changes in steady or DC electrical fields.
 Also, there was no effect found by changing the steady state of the magnetic field.
 All of these changes in the electric and magnetic fields were below the level of conscious perception for the people in the study.
 Continuing with the study, Wever found that adding a weak electrical field with an alternating frequency of 10 Hz. (cycles per second) led people to shorten their sleep/wake cycle to more closely match a 24 hour day.
 Additionally, when this weak 10 Hz field was added, people began to resynchronize their excretion of sodium, potassium, and calcium.
-This indicated that their bodies were re-adjusting to the normal daily rhythm of the planter.
+This indicated that their bodies were re-adjusting to the normal daily rhythm of the planet.
 The conclusion was that the natural electromagnetic fields have the effect of shortening the otherwise uninfluenced sleep/wake cycle, which expanded to about two days in the absence of natural electromagnetic fields.

 Aschoff, J. & Wever, R. (1976).
 Human circadian rhythms: a multioscillatory system.
 Fed Proc.
 35(12):236-32.